TobiasPSP/doneland_sources/Tools/Devices/3D Printer/Filament/Storage/README.md

 For storing filament spools, use air-tight plastic boxes.
 Here are your options in the order of cost and affordability (most economic first):

-* **Cereal Boxes:** Generic plastic cereal boxes of the right size work just as well and are much cheaper.
-The ones I found on [Amazon](https://www.amazon.de/gp/product/B0CPNYJ44R) came in sets of six and are sized *24.5 x 20.0 x 35.5 cm*.
+* **Cereal Boxes:** Generic plastic cereal boxes of the right size work well and are the most affordable option.
+The boxes I found on [Amazon](https://www.amazon.de/gp/product/B0CPNYJ44R) came in sets of six and are sized *24.5 x 20.0 x 35.5 cm*.
 These dimensions are perfect for storing regular *1kg spools*

     <img src="images/silica_cereal_box_t.png" width="40%" height="40%" />